-If you are a property developer or business owner who is finding it difficult to raise the required funds to pay off an urgent HMRC tax demand then a bridging loan can be a highly practical and uniquely serviceable lifeline.
-Although there are various sets of circumstances where HM Revenue and Customs (HMRC) may choose to grant you a payment extension – these are not always available and failure to pay your tax bill on time can result in very serious consequences.
+If you are a property developer or business owner who is finding it difficult to raise the required funds to pay off an urgent HMRC tax demand, then a bridging loan can be a highly practical and uniquely serviceable lifeline.
+Although there are various sets of circumstances where HM Revenue and Customs (HMRC) may choose to grant you a payment extension, these are not always available, and failure to pay your tax bill on time can result in very serious consequences.

-1) HMRC think you can pay now.
+- 1) HMRC thinks you can pay now.

 Either way, if you are running your own business, struggling to keep up with your finances owing to unpaid invoices and other cash flow problems, and suddenly faced with an immediate HMRC demand that could destroy everything you have worked so hard to achieve, then there could be an easy way out.
 A bridging loan secured against your property assets could be the perfect tool that will give you the time you need to get back on your feet and back in the red.